 It is our mission to develop effective and confident communicators who will be leaders in science and health-related fields.
 Sweet Briar psychology graduates are well ahead of their peers when it comes to research and internship experiences, which are as important for intellectual and personal growth as they are for our curriculum and a student’s résumé.
 The subject matter of psychology spans both the biological and the social sciences and we encourage each student to develop her scientific skills in the context of a liberal arts education.

-Why study psychology at Sweet Briar?
+What is distinctive about studying psychology at Sweet Briar?

-What can you do with a psychology major?
+What can you do with a degree in psychology?

 Sweet Briar psychology majors enter graduate training programs at a rate much higher than the national norm.
 Approximately 80 percent are accepted into graduate programs.
 Some of them are the University of Michigan, Duke University, the University of North Carolina — Chapel Hill, Yale University, University of California at Berkeley, Boston College, University of Virginia and the University of Pennsylvania.